mahnoor-shahid/10-Days-of-Statistics/README.md

 # 10 Days of Statistics

-This repository consists of solutions to problems solved in HackerRank tutorials exercises for 10 Days of Statistics.
+This repository consists of solutions to problems solved in HackerRank tutorial exercises for 10 Days of Statistics.
 Each problem is solved in R, Python, Javascript and C++.

 # Purpose